BenMinch/BEREN/README.md

 `Good_Bins_TIGTOG.prediction_result.tsv`: A file containing TIGTOG taxonomy of high-quality GVMAGs. <br>
 `Partial_Bins_TIGTOG.prediction_result.tsv`: A file containing TIGTOG taxonomy of partial GVMAGs. <br>
 `NCLDV_Genome_Summary.tsv`: A file with information on genome marker gene content, ViralRecall score, and decontamination stats. <br>

+## Metabolism
+<p> The metabolism module gives the user information about the proteins and functional potential stored within their GVMAGs and NCLDV contigs within their sample.
+This module runs protein prediction and annotation on the GVMAGs to find key metabolic genes.
+The user has the choice of which databases to use for protein annotation, but the default is the GVOG (giant virus orthologous genes) database.
+Pfam and KEGG are also available, but an additional download is required for KEGG. </p>

+**A note on downloading KEGG**<br>
+The KEGG database can be downloaded using the following command `wget https://www.genome.jp/ftp/db/kofam/profiles.tar.gz` and then extracting the HMM profile, renaming it to `KEGG.hmm` and placing it in the `hmm` folder.<br>

+**Outputs**<br>
+`All_bin_proteins_final.csv`: This contains all protein annotations for bins (high quality and partial if you use `-part` flag)<br>
+`All_contig_proteins_final.csv`: Protein annotations for NCLDV contigs.<br>
+`NCLDV_bins_metabolic_genes.csv`: Metabolic gene annotations of interest for bins.<br>
+`NCLDV_bins_AMG_bubble_plot.pdf`: A bubble plot of relevant metabolic genes in GVMAGs.<br>

+## Virophage
+<p>The virophage module identifies Preplasmiviricota (virophages and Polinton-like viruses) genomes inside of your metagenome, classifies them as either virophage or PLV, and annotates the recovered genomes.
+Protein annotation is done using Pfam and a custom hmm database of protein clusters derived from Bellas et al. (https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-020-00956-0) </p>

+**Outputs**<br>
+`PLV_Good_Regions`: All the individual Preplasmiviricota genomes recovered.<br>
+`PLV_Good_Proteins`: All the predicted proteins for genomes. <br>
+`06_Virophage_final_affiliation.tsv`: Prediction of whether genome is virophage or PLV.<br>
+`PLV_VP_contigs.csv`: A summary file of marker genes found in each genome. <br>
+`Virophage_proteins_final.csv`: Annotations for all genome proteins.